unixisking/unixisking/README.md

 # Welcome to My GitHub Profile! 👋

-I'm **Sid Ahmed**, a passionate developer focusing web development on learning algorithm and data structures, and data visualization.
+I'm **Sid Ahmed**, a passionate developer focusing on full-stack web development, algorithm and data structures, and data visualization.
 Here's some things I have been working on :

 ## 🚀 Pinned Projects